rishabh-ranjan/simian/README.md

 4. User-friendly interface (GUI) to explore the deadlocks/epochs/symmetries present in the program in a graphical manner

 5. Implement support for conditional matches-before order of MPI semantics

+6. Remove unnecessary code, especially from SMTEncoding.cpp since most of it is now obsolete (make will show compiler warnings for the unused variables in SMTEncoding.cpp).

+7. Linear time processing instead of quadratic

+8. Remove SMTEncoding altogether and refactor to merge into Simian